linux-system-roles/mssql/README.md

 Type: `bool`

-### `mssql_tls_encryption`
+### `mssql_tls`

 Use this variable to configure MSSQL to encrypt connections using TLS certificates.
 You must have the TLS certificate and private key on the Ansible control node.

-When you use this variable, the role copies the TLS certificate and private key files to MSSQL and configure MSSQL to use these files to encrypt connections.
+When you use this variable, the role copies TLS cert and private key files to MSSQL and configures MSSQL to use these files to encrypt connections.

 Default: `null`